Who this course is for:

 Students enrolled in this course will be able to apply to the University of Arizona and receive 3 academic credits upon successful course completion as determined by instructor.
 These academic credits may be applied towards a future degree at the University of Arizona at a substanial savings based on current in-state tuition rates.
 The credits are also available as transfer credit at most other universities in or out of state.

-Applications for spring 2018 enrollment are due by November 2017.
+Applications for Spring 2020 enrollment are due by January 15.
 Here are the steps to enroll in this course:

-2. All students must complete a UA application form for non-degree seeking high school students.
+All students must complete a UA application form for non-degree seeking high school students.
 There is no application fee.
 Apply at UA's Non-Degree Seeking Application for High School and Community Program.
 Payment is due February 17, 2020.
 A $50 late fee will be applied March 13, 2020.

 If you have any questions, please contact: